Supporting and Scaling Black -owned and Black -led Businesses

 Selected Conversations, Spring 2021

-After the podcast is released, we are excited to share with you in video form, selected conversations from the Spring 2021 IEDL, that form the basis for key episodes in the CitySCOPE podcast, Season 3.
+We are excited to share with you in video form, selected conversations from the Spring 2021 IEDL, that form the basis for key episodes in the CitySCOPE podcast, Season 3.
 The Podcast is heavily produced to create thematic episodes that weave together several interviews in a narrative format that explores the focal theme of Scaling and Supporting Black-owned and -led Businesses.
-Below, we will feature a selection of the interviews in full, unedited form.
+Below, we feature a selection of the interviews in full, unedited form.